 If I take the appropriate pack for my chosen activity, one of these packs will work well.
 And, I emphasize this again: For me.

 The day pack: A good day pack is able to take all kinds of abuse.
 Stuff it in the back of the vehicle for those last minute hikes, haul groceries at times, become a stand-in travel pack, go scrambling up mountains, get stained with fine red sand from desert hiking and serve as an impromptu pad at lunch breaks.
 All my daypacks end up looking used and abused.
-After ~9 months of steady use, my Gossamer Gear Type II 26 Summit Pack is finally getting a nice patina from use.
-I expect a few more years of continued use before Mrs Mags says it is time to get another one…
+After four years of steady use, my Gossamer Gear Type II 26 Summit Pack has a nice patina from use.
+I expect a few more years of continued use before common decency says it is time to get another one…

 The workhorse: Winter backpacking?
 Hut trips?
 Guiding?
-Hauling stuff when the Mrs and I go backpacking together?
 I reach for my ULA Catalyst.
 I’ve written about this pack before.
-And three+ years later after starting to use it, I still feel the same way.
+And seven+ years later after starting to use it, I still feel the same way.
 In brief, the Catalyst is large enough to haul “stuff” and it handles it well.
 Rated at 40 lbs carrying capacity, I’ve pushed it up to 50 lbs when I’ve hauled hut trip essentials (food and wine of course).
 I don’t know if 50 lbs carried is ever truly comfortable..but it was certainly comfortable enough for the weight it was hauling.

 The “haul my outdoor crap” pack: A bit of a cheat as it is not truly a pack, but I’ll again mention the flyer’s kit bag.
 Not a pack per se..but something this inexpensive (less than $30 used), durable, useful and just plain well designed should be mentioned again.
 Throw all my crap for the trip in it (including most of the packs above, the trip appropriate shoes, a change of clothes, the extra gear and so on) and call it good.
 Works well as luggage, too (much to my wife’s consternation!
 For trips to see the family, Mrs. Mags strongly encourages me to not use it. 🙂 ) Where to get this wonderful item sans signing up with Uncle Sam?
 A military surplus store…online or local.